-Article 27.3 of the Draft Law provides for the earmarking of 60 percent of public funding, with at least 30 percent spent on ensuring the political participation of women, elders, youth, persons with disabilities and social interest groups and on training young politicians, women politicians and politicians with disabilities, at least 15 percent spent on improving the political education of party members and citizens, and at least 15 percent for research.
-While reiterating the importance to respect the internal functioning of political parties, it is in line with international good practice to reserve some part of state funding for initiatives advancing the political participation of women and other groups that have historically been under-represented in terms of political participation.
-148 Moreover, in a recent joint opinion, the Venice Commission and the OSCE/ODIHR specifically recommended to allot a percentage of public funding to general awareness raising initiatives separately from initiatives to increase the political participation of women, national minorities, youth and persons with disabilities.
-149 It was emphasized that such earmarking was the only way to safeguard that public funding will be spent on the latter.
-150 Accordingly, it is welcome that Article 27.3 of the Draft Law provides for such separate allotments.
+of political participation.146 Moreover, in a recent joint opinion, the Venice Commission and the OSCE/ODIHR specifically recommended to allot a percentage of public funding to general awareness raising initiatives separately from initiatives to increase the political participation of women, national minorities, youth and persons with disabilities.147 It was emphasized that such earmarking was the only way to safeguard that public funding will be spent on the latter.148 Accordingly, it is welcome that Article 27.3 of the Draft Law provides for such separate allotments.
 However, the total earmarking of 60 percent of public funding appears excessive and should be reconsidered with a view to lower such thresholds, especially as it may be detrimental to small or newly established political parties which may not have other sources of funding and may not be able to sustain themselves and cover their basic operating costs if the great majority of public funding is used for other purposes.